Hindi literature: Bhakti kaal (c. 1375 to 1700)

 The medieval Hindi literature is marked by the influence of Bhakti movement and composition of long and epic poems.

 Awadhi and Braj Bhasha were two of the language in which literature was developed.
-The main works in Awadhi are Malik Muhammad Jayasi's Padmavat and Tulsidas's Ramacharitamanas.
-The major works in Braj dialect are Tulsidas's Vinaya Patrika and Surdas's Sur Sagar.
+The main works in Awadhi are Malik Muhammad Jayasi's Padmavat, Tulsidas's Ramacharitamanas, and Sabal Singh Chauhan's Bhasha Mahabharat.
+The major works in Braj dialect are Tulsidas's Vinaya Patrika, Surdas's Sur Sagar, and Gokulnath's Mahabharat Darpan.
 Sadhukaddi was also a language commonly used, especially by Kabir in his poetry and dohas.

 The Bhakti period also marked a great theoretical development in poetry forms chiefly from a mixture of older forms of poetry.
 These included Verse Patterns like Sortha, Chaupaya (four-liners) etc. This was also the age when Poetry was characterised under the various Rasas.
 Unlike the Adi Kaal (also called the Vir Gatha Kaal) which was characterised by an overdose of Poetry in the Vir Rasa (Heroic Poetry), the Bhakti Yug marked a much more diverse and vibrant form of poetry which spanned the whole gamut of rasas from Shringara rasa (love), Vir Rasa (Heroism).

 Bhakti poetry had two schools – the Nirguna school (the believers of a formless God or an abstract name) and the Saguna school (the believers of a God with attributes and worshippers of Vishnu's incarnations).
 Kabir and Guru Nanak belong to the Nirguna school, and their philosophy was greatly influenced by the Advaita Vedanta philosophy of Adi Sankaracharya.
 They believed in the concept of Nirgun Nirakaar Brahma or the Shapeless Formless One.
 The Saguna school was represented by mainly Vaishnava poets like Surdas, Tulsidas and others and was a logical extension of the Dvaita and Vishishta Advaita Philosophy propounded by the likes of Madhavacharya etc. This school was chiefly Vaishnava in orientation as in seen in the main compositions like Ramacharitamanas, Sur Saravali, Sur Sagar extolling Rama and Krishna.

 This was also the age of tremendous integration between the Hindu and the Islamic elements in the arts with the advent of many Muslim Bhakti poets such as Abdul Rahim Khan-I-Khana, a minister to the Mughal emperor Akbar and also a great devotee of Krishna.
 The Nirgun School of Bhakti Poetry was also tremendously secular in nature and its proponents, including Kabir and Guru Nanak, had a large number of followers, irrespective of caste or religion.